KeYProject/key-docs/docs/Development/Gradle.md

 4. Eclipse shows a preview of what would be imported.
 In the current version, you should see a tree with `key` as root and `key.core`, `key.util`, etc as children.
 Click *Finish*.
-5. Wait until import has finished.
+5. Wait until the import has finished.
 During the compilation of Eclipse, you can open two views: *Gradle Tasks* and *Gradle Executions* under *Windows -> Show View… -> Gradle*.
-6. There
+6. For making the classpath files finally suitable for the development in Eclipse, call `gradle eclipse` (if this doesn't work, try first calling `gradle cleanEclipse`) and you are good to.

 #### Troubleshooting